-The price of our common stock on the Nasdaq Capital Market during recent periods was only one of many factors in determining the public offering price.
-Other factors we considered in determining the public offering price included our history, our prospects, the industry in which we operate, our past and present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
-All share numbers included in this prospectus are based upon a public offering price of \$5.31.
+The price of our common stock on the Nasdaq Capital Market during recent periods will only be one of many factors in determining the public offering price.
+Other factors to be considered in determining the public offering price include our history, our prospects, the industry in which we operate, our past and present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
+All share numbers included in this prospectus are based upon an assumed public offering price of \$3.97, the closing price of our common stock on January 5, 2017.

 Our common stock is listed on the Nasdaq Capital Market under the symbol "ETRM."
-The closing price of our common stock on January 17, 2017 was \$8.90.
 We do not intend to list the warrants or preferred stock to be sold in this offering on any stock exchange.

 Investing in the common stock and warrants involves risks.
-See "Risk Factors" beginning on page 11 of this prospectus.
+See "Risk Factors" beginning on page 12 of this prospectus.

-Per Class A Unit Per Class B Unit (1) Total Public offering price \$ 5.31 \$1,000.00 \$16,520,998 Underwriting discounts (2) 0.42 80.00 1,321,680 Proceeds, before expenses, to EnteroMedics Inc. \$ 4.89 \$ 920.00 \$15,199,318
+Per Class A Unit Per Class B Unit (1) Total

+Public offering price

+Underwriting discounts (2)

+Proceeds, before expenses, to EnteroMedics Inc.

-- (1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$5.30 and (ii) a public offering price per warrant of \$0.01 and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$998.1168 and (ii) a public offering price per warrant of \$0.01 or \$1.8832 for warrants to purchase 188.3239 shares of common stock. - (2) We refer you to "Underwriting" on page 44 for additional information regarding underwriting compensation.
+- (1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$ and (ii) a public offering price per warrant of \$ and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$ and (ii) a public offering price per warrant of \$. - (2) We refer you to "Underwriting" on page 45 for additional information regarding underwriting compensation.